Chain of Trust (CoT) for Confidential Compute Arcitecture (CCA)

 Introduction

-RD-Fremont platform has the support for trusted board boot (TBB), which prevents malicious firmware from running on the platform by authenticating all firmware images up to and including the BL33 bootloader (UEFI firmware).
+RD-V3 platform has the support for trusted board boot (TBB), which prevents malicious firmware from running on the platform by authenticating all firmware images up to and including the BL33 bootloader (UEFI firmware).

 The TBB Chain of Trust (CoT) starts with a set of implicitly trusted components.
 On the Arm development platforms, these components are:

 • An SHA-256 hash of the Root of Trust Public Key (ROTPK).
 It is stored in the trusted root-key storage registers.
-In the Fremont reference design, the ROTPK and hash can be found in plat/arm/board/common/rotpk/ folder of TF-A and is intended for development purposes.
+In the V3 reference design, the ROTPK and hash can be found in plat/arm/board/common/rotpk/ folder of TF-A and is intended for development purposes.
 This SHA256 hash of the ROTPK is embedded into the BL1 and BL2 images.

 The remaining components in the CoT are certificates and boot loader images.
 The certificates follow the X.509 v3 standard.
 It supports adding custom extensions to the certificates, which are used to store essential information to establish the CoT.